 Over this period, Leonard served as the Grassroots and Digital Director for the campaign to successfully amend NC’s constitution with a definition of marriage.
 For his successful efforts, Leonard was awarded the prestigious Williams-White Award for the Practice of Christian Social Concern.
 He also continued to refine his work in digital engagement by serving as the Digital and Events Director for the Romney campaign and NCGOP in North Carolina, which was one of the only swing states to be won by the presidential candidate.
 In addition to his public service, Leonard served for half a decade as a pastor of a Southern Baptist church comprised primarily of Filipinos in downtown Raleigh called Glory of God Christian Fellowship.
 Leonard credits his expertise in digitally engaging and communicating with audiences to his diverse academic and professional experiences, which range from starting a successful e-commerce boutique, to structuring successful digital political campaigns, and to serving as a pastor at a local church.
 His work resulted with being the recipient of Southeastern’s Kingdom Diversity Fellowship twice.

-Leonard is currently in his final year of Ph.D. studies in Theological Studies with a concentration in Christian Ethics from Southeastern Baptist Theological Seminary.
-He is currently writing his dissertation on appraising covenant as a model for the origination and constitution of the social institutions of the church, the family, and the state.
-He lives in Wake Forest, North Carolina with his wife and three children (Charlotte Ann, Olivia Marie, and Leland James).
+Leonard completed his Ph.D. studies in Theological Studies with a concentration in Christian Ethics & Political theology from Southeastern Baptist Theological Seminary.
+He completed his dissertation on appraising covenant as a model for the origination and constitution of the social institutions of the church, the family, and the state.
+He lives in Wake Forest, North Carolina with his wife and four children (Charlotte Ann, Olivia Marie, Leland James, and Reagan Leigh).

 Leonard’s life goals can be found within Mark 12:28-34, & 16:15.